GauravBh1010tt/Auto-correction-for-transliterated-queries/README.md

 # Auto-correction-for-transliterated-queries
 ### This is a query correction system that is designed for transliterated queries.
+This project is a part of the transaction paper `Auto Correction and Sense Disambiguation in Transliterated Queries`, which is currently under review.
 ### Key features of the model:
   - Can be retrained on a new data-set of well spelled queries in mixed languages such as Hindi-English, English-French, Hindi-Bengali, etc.
   - No need of annotated data-set, only need well spelled dataset.